THE ART

 All sessions are recorded and made available for a week following the course.
 This also includes times for any feedback questions.

 David Wege is a tracker – a reader of the stories that are written in the tracks and signs left behind by the more-than-human beings as they go about their lives.
 David teaches tracking and has authored and illustrated two animal track books (Mammal Tracks of Europe, and Bird Tracks).
 In illustrating animal tracks, David has discovered a path of artistry and creativity that’s woven into the fabric of our environment – a path that was well known to our hunter-gatherer ancestors who tracked, painted, carved, and told stories about the other beings around them.
-David brings a wealth of nature knowledge and passion into his teaching as he invites us to join him on a path of curiosity, creativity and connection.
+David brings a wealth of nature knowledge and passion into his teaching as he invites us to join him on a journey of curiosity, creativity and connection.

 IN A 2 HOUR LIVE SESSION: